Coin of Truth©

 - C.S.
 Lewis -

 That’s why these distortions matter—because salvation depends on the real Jesus, not a redefined version.
 While many believe that all spiritual paths ultimately lead to the same place—like the old saying, “All roads lead to Rome”—or as Prophet Muhammad once said, "There are as many paths to God as there are human breaths," the truth of the Gospel stands apart.
-Jesus did not present Himself as one of many ways, but as the only way (John 14:6).
+Jesus did not present Himself as one of many ways, but as the only way.

 That warning still matters—because truth still matters.
 And not all “truths” can coexist when they lead in opposite directions.
 This isn’t about pride or exclusion.
 It’s about recognizing that if God is real, then His way can’t be whatever we choose.
 He either revealed Himself clearly, or He left us guessing.
 And if He revealed Himself—then we owe it to ourselves to look honestly and deeply at that revelation.

-Jesus Himself asked, “But who do you say I am?”
-(Matthew 16:15), pressing the question beyond opinions and into a matter of personal conviction.
-In response, the disciples—who had walked with Him, heard His words, and witnessed His power—declared, “You are the Christ, the Son of the living God” (Matthew 16:16).
+Jesus Christ Himself asked, “But who do you say I am?”
+(Matthew 16:15), pressing the question beyond public opinion and into the realm of personal conviction.
+In response, the disciples—who had walked with Him, heard His words, and witnessed His power—answered, “You are the Christ, the Son of the living God” (Matthew 16:16).
+In the first-century Jewish context, this was no casual or symbolic statement.
+To call someone the “Son of God” was to claim a shared nature or essence, not mere creation, and to identify Him with “the living God” was to distinguish Him from all lifeless idols and false gods, affirming a unique relationship with the one true, eternal, and personal God of Israel.

 “And no wonder, for even Satan disguises himself as an angel of light.”